No bio provided.

 Fredrik Meiton, PhD Awarded Spring 2015

-Fredrik Meiton is a joint PhD student in History and Hebrew & Judaic Studies at New York University.
+Fredrik Meiton is Assistant Professor of History at the University of New Hampshire.
+He earned his doctorate in the joint History and Hebrew & Judaic Studies program at New York University.
 He has a Bachelor’s degree in History from the University of Lund in Sweden, and an MPhil in Modern Middle East Studies from Oxford University.
 The working title of his dissertation is “The Electrification of Palestine.”
 It focuses on the political and social significance of electricity generation and distribution in Palestine during the period of British rule, 1917-1948.

 Dan Tsahor, PhD Awarded Fall 2015